 In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, which could materially affect our business, financial condition or future results.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 and in Part II, "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the second quarter ended June 30, 2024, which could materially affect our business, financial condition or future results.

-There have been no material changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC on April 4, 2024, except as noted below.
+There have been no material changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed with the SEC on April 4, 2024, and in our Quarterly report on Form 10-Q for the quarter ended June 30, 2024, filed with the SEC on August 14, 2024, except as noted below.

-Risks Related to Owning Our Securities
+Risks Related to Our Operations in Israel